last update 20 March 2013

 1840 Whites Scarborough Directory under "miscellany of trades".

-1841 Census - Elizabeth Dobson (Stringer) aged 36 and
+1841 Census - Elizabeth Dobson (Stringer)

 LINK